KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

 result of elaborating *T*.
 Then, first, each :token:`type_name` or :token:`op_name` introduced in *S'* must also be introduced in *T'*.
-Further, no :token:`type_name` or :token:`op_name` originating from a library :token:`spec` may have been subject to translation.
+Further, no :token:`type_name` or :token:`op_name` originating from a library :token:`spec` (or built in to Specware) may have been subject to translation.
 Finally, each :token:`claim` in *S'* must be a theorem that follows from the :token:`claims` of *T'*.
 Collectively, the :token:`claims` in *S'* are known as the *proof obligations* engendered by the morphism.
 They